| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 tick is system-dependent.
 Number of clocks per second may be obtained by

-calling clocks-per-second
+calling clocks-per-second procedure.

 Examples: